atar-axis/xpadneo/docs/README.md

 * `[bluetooth]# pair <MAC>`
 * `[bluetooth]# trust <MAC>`
 * `[bluetooth]# connect <MAC>`
+* The `<MAC>` parameter is optional if the command line already shows the controller name

 You know that everything works fine when you feel the gamepad rumble ;)

 ### Configuration

-* Use `sudo ./configure.sh` to configure the driver as you wish.
+* If using DKMS: Use `sudo ./configure.sh` to configure the driver as you wish.
 The script will guide you through the available options.

 ### Update
 In order to update xpadneo, do the following
 * Update your cloned repo: `git pull`
-* Run `sudo ./update.sh`
+* If using DKMS: Run `sudo ./update.sh`
+* otherwise follow the steps above (generic distribution)

 ### Uninstallation
-* Run `sudo ./uninstall.sh` to remove all installed versions of hid-xpadneo
+* If using DKSM: Run `sudo ./uninstall.sh` to remove all installed versions of hid-xpadneo
+* otherwise follow the steps above (generic distribution)

 ## Further information